steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Working-with-Exported-Variables.md

 ---

 UI variables can be defined within any template.
 The UI variables inside a template can be used to connect multiple controls, for example.
 By exporting the value of a property and the UI variable itself to the same template parameter, you create an interface for connecting engine parameters outside of the template to the property and UI variable within the template.
-The subsequent example illustrates this with a single-level popup menu.
-An example of a multi-level popup menu using an exported variable can be found in [Custom Multi-Level Menu II](./Custom-Multi-Level-Menus-II.md).
+The following example illustrates this using a single-level pop-up menu.
+An example of a multi-level pop-up menu using an exported variable can be found in [Custom Multi-Level Menu II](./Custom-Multi-Level-Menus-II.md).

-## Single-Level Popup Menu
+## Single-Level Pop-up Menu

-The single-level popup menu is implemented through a combination of a [Selector](#selector), a [Menu](#menu) and a [MenuEntry](#menuentry) template.
+The single-level pop-up menu is implemented through a combination of a [Selector](#selector), a [Menu](#menu) and a [MenuEntry](#menuentry) template.
 The [Selector](#selector) template opens the [Menu](#menu) template for selecting the values and contains the controls for displaying the display string of the connected engine parameter.
-The [Menu](#menu) template contains four [MenuEntry](#menuentry) templates which represent the selectable the values.
+The [Menu](#menu) template contains four [MenuEntry](#menuentry) templates which represent the selectable values.

 ### Example VST Preset